List of Homeland characters: Bunran Latif

 Played by Art Malik, Bunran "Bunny" Latif is a general in the Pakistani army and the former head of the ISI.
-He is an old friend and colleague of Saul's who has since developed a deep animosity for the United States due to their foreign policy decisions post-9/11.
+He is an old friend and colleague of Saul's who has since developed a deep animosity for the United States due to their foreign policy decisions after 9/11, which he believes to have been a hoax.
 Under his leadership, the ISI helps the Taliban undermine U.S. presence in Islamabad, which culminates in an attack on the American embassy that results in the U.S. pulling out of the region.
-Years later, Latif passes on leadership of the ISI to his stepdaughter, Tasneem Qureishi, who proved instrumental in helping the Taliban initially succeed.
+Years later, in season 8, Latif passes on leadership of the ISI to his stepdaughter, Tasneem Qureishi, who proved instrumental in helping the Taliban initially succeed.

 Astrid

-Played by Nina Hoss, Astrid is a German intelligence officer working for BND.
+Played by Nina Hoss, Astrid is a German intelligence officer working for the BND.
 She shares years of on-again, off-again sexual history with Peter Quinn, for whom she has unrequited romantic feelings.
-For a time, Astrid is stationed in Islamabad, where she helps Quinn track down Haissam Haqqani (and meets Carrie along the way, repeatedly referring to her as Quinn's "girlfriend").
-Two years later, Astrid helps Carrie and Quinn uncover a Russian conspiracy to infiltrate the CIA's Berlin station.
+For a time, Astrid is stationed in Islamabad, where she helps Quinn track down Haissam Haqqani; she meets Carrie along the way, repeatedly referring to her as Quinn's "girlfriend".
+Two years later, Astrid is embroiled in the controversy that results from the CIA and BND's covert surveillance program being leaked.
+She helps Carrie and Saul uncover the Russian government's infiltration of the CIA's Berlin station.
 When Quinn is captured by a jihadist cell and used as a test subject for a planned sarin gas attack, Astrid helps Carrie track down the location of the compound where Quinn was being held, ultimately rescuing him.
+Astrid also forces dissident American journalist Laura Sutton to publicly denounce a terror suspect detained by the BND in exchange for allowing Numan, a hacker who stole classified CIA documents, to remain in Germany.

-Months later, Astrid breaks Quinn out of a New York psychiatric facility, bringing him to a remote cabin on Dar Adal's behalf and looking after him.
+In season 6, Astrid breaks Quinn out of a New York psychiatric facility, bringing him to a remote cabin on Dar Adal's behalf and looking after him.
 However, a traumatized Quinn distrusts Astrid and repeatedly lashes out at her, and later empties the bullets out of Astrid's gun while she is away.
 That night, a rogue assassin from Dar Adal's black ops group ambushes the cabin and kills a defenseless Astrid.
 Quinn, feeling immense guilt over Astrid's death, eventually tracks down the assassin and brutally murders him as revenge.